git-davi/botkeeper/README.md

 ## How to play

-First of all you need to complie the game :
+First of all you need to compile the game :
 ```bash
 $ make clean
 $ make game